 By James O. Campbell, Jr.

-In 2017, President Moon Jae-in endorsed the development and acquisition of a South Korean nuclear submarines.
+In 2017, President Moon Jae-in endorsed the development and acquisition of a nuclear submarine for the Republic of Korea (ROK—South Korea).
 South Korean proponents of nuclear submarines favor the program for two technical reasons.
-First, nuclear submarines can stay underwater for months rather days or weeks as conventional diesel/electric submarines do.
-Second, nuclear submarines can maintain speeds of up to 30 to 40 knots at depth, whereas nonnuclear submarines have difficulty sailing much above 20 knots at depth for any significant duration and must frequently surface to recharge its batteries (which makes them easier detect).
-These two attributes, South Korean nuclear submarine proponents argue, make nuclear submarines ideal for detecting and neutralizing the North Korean ballistic missile submarines.1
+First, nuclear submarines can stay underwater for months, rather than the days or weeks of which conventional diesel-electric submarines are capable.
+Second, nuclear submarines can maintain speeds of up to forty knots at depth, whereas nonnuclear submarines have difficulty sailing much above twenty knots at depth for any significant duration, and must surface frequently to recharge their batteries—which makes them easier to detect.
+These two attributes, South Korean nuclear-submarine proponents argue, make nuclear submarines ideal for detecting and neutralizing the ballistic-missile submarines of the Democratic People’s Republic of Korea (DPRK—North Korea).1

-Since Moon’s 2017 endorsement, South Korean interest in developing an indigenously designed nuclear submarines has only grown.
-Recent press reports indicate the navy’s intention to modify three KSS-III submarines (Dosan Ahn Chang-ho class) to 4,000-ton nuclear powered submarines.
+Since Moon’s 2017 endorsement, South Korean interest in developing an indigenously designed nuclear submarine only has grown.
+Recent press reports indicate the intention of the ROK Navy (ROKN) to modify three KSS-III submarines (of the Dosan Ahn Chang-ho class) into four-thousand-ton nuclear-powered submarines.2

-This is a major commitment.
-Not only does the addition of nuclear power to the final three submarines severely impact the defense budget, but South Korea must find a reliable long-term fuel supplier.
-South Korea has nuclear fuel purchase agreements with the United States, but for civilian applications only.
-Press reports attributed to unnamed military sources suggest that once the United States agrees to supply low enriched uranium for naval use, the development process will be a breeze.2 This statement glosses over the complexities associated with renegotiation of the existing South Korean-US 123 agreement and the difficulties of building nuclear submarines.
+Doing so would constitute a major commitment.
+Not only would the addition of nuclear power to the final three submarines in the class impact the defense budget severely, but South Korea also would have to find a reliable, long-term fuel supplier.
+South Korea has nuclear-fuel purchase agreements with the United States, but for civilian applications only.
+In press reports, unnamed military sources assert that once the United States agrees to supply low-enriched uranium for naval use, the development process will be a breeze.3 This claim glosses over the complexities associated with and the many difficulties involved in building nuclear submarines

-1 Kim Tong-Hyung, “SKorea Scrambles to Improve Weapons Following NKorea Test”, AP News, 5 Sep 2017, click here to view the source.
+1. Kim Tong-Hyung, “SKorea Scrambles to Improve Weapons Following NKorea Test,” AP News, 5 September 2017, apnews.com/